wolfgangj/bone-lisp/README.md

 of garbage collection).
 Currently, cons cells are the universal data structure (no arrays, records or hash tables).

-It is inspired by Pico Lisp, Scheme, Forth, Common Lisp and Erlang.
+It is inspired by Pico Lisp, R5RS Scheme, Forth, Common Lisp, Erlang and Ruby.

 It is currently written for 64 bit systems.
 And it requires little-endian, though both issues are not that hard to fix if desired.